mchueakh/DSI_project2/README.md

 - Encode the category cols by using OneHotEncoder
 - normalization by using StandardScaler

-### 3. Get pre-predictos from correlation between features and target
+### 3. Get pre-predictors from correlation between features and target
 - Get Cols which have the high correlation with target (SalePrice)

 ### 4. First Liner Regression Model